nrosenstein-c4d/c4d-container-object/README.md

 _\** Thanks to Jet Kawa (FantaBurkey on CGSociety) for his suggestions and generously huge donation_

+### Found a bug?

+Please use the GitHub Issues page to post about bugs in the plugin.

 ## Installation

+The Container Object plugin is available in german, english and italian language (thanks to *mad-*).
+If you are willing to translate the plugin into your language, please do not hesitate to contact me, or if you are familar with Git, propose a pull request.

-Please download the `*.zip` file appropriate to your Cinema 4D version from the `builds/` folder and place it scontents into your Cinema 4D plugins directory.
+For installation, download the `*.zip` file appropriate to your Cinema 4D version from the `builds/` folder and place its contents into your Cinema 4D plugins directory. (eg. `C:/Program Files/MAXON/Cinema 4D R15/plugins/`).

 - `builds/ContainerObject-0.2-R13.zip`: Windows
 - `builds/ContainerObject-0.2-R14.zip`: Windows + Mac